maintenance - including

 4) Clean the screws that hold the cogs on.
 Completely.
 And again, use a screwdriver on them that fits the slot precisely, so you don't booger it up.
 Nothing worse than a boogered screw slot, I say.
 The old American-made ones are a 4-36 thread, and you will not find this screw at any hardware store.

 5) Clean the insides of the headstock bushings.
 Q-Tips work well for this.
 You want them clean and shiny inside.
 Do those in place, you don't need to remove them.
 Unless, of course, you want to do a number on the face of the headstock.
 Here's your chance to clean and polish everything.

-Reassemble the gears, leaving the cogs fairly loose.
-Now
+gears, leaving the cogs fairly loose.
+Now you need the

-Next, there's what is known as dry lube available at bike shops the world over, which I was told was even better, because it contains the PTFE but no oil at all.
+Next, just to cover my bases, there's what is known as dry lube available at bike shops the world over, which I was told was even better, because it contains the PTFE but no oil at all.
 PTFE is the lubricant, it's a dry sphere too small to see.
-It's in the same carrier which evaporates.
+It's in some kind of carrier which evaporates completely.
 The "dry" stuff looks like this:

 I came to discover it did not work well.
 Phooey, I went back to the so-called "wet" formula.

 I also briefly used a similar dry lube called Finish Line and saw the entire bottle polymerize into the dreaded rubbery gook in a matter of a couple of months.
 Avoid this product, it's the same as the dry Tri-Flow, and it's not much good.